leklachu/endless-sky-syndicate/2-reform.md

 (and bring peace to the galaxy)

-one of WCW's wives reaches out to you
+Maurissa reaches out to you

-- (give the wife a name of course! she's not defined by bing WCWW)
 - (different depending on whether you helped them before)
-	+ could be the one you relocated
 - A young family (Joe and ?? from Thule) need hospital treatment for their baby but can't afford time off, can you help?
 - Joe et al put you in touch with a band of young men who meant to save up to marry their girlfriends, but are now stuck in bad contracts
 - A company sends revenge after you: Do you